apache/ignite-3/modules/catalog-compaction/README.md

    time among all active RW transactions in the cluster.
 After some time (see below for details) these timestamps are published and become available for the next phase.

 2. **Compaction**.
-Using the timestamps published on the previous stage calculates the minimum required version of the catalog and performs compaction.
+By using the timestamps published on the previous stage coordinator calculates the minimum required version of the catalog and performs compaction.

 Publishing timestamps can take a long time, and the success of compaction depends on more